 The Barre Local Health Office is trained and ready to respond to public health emergencies so that people in our community can stay healthy and safe.
-We work with local, state and federal partners to make sure we are prepared to distribute medicine, supplies and information to residents of Rutland County in a health emergency.
+We work with local, state and federal partners to make sure we are prepared to distribute medicine, supplies and information to residents in Central Vermont, including Washington County and five towns in Orange County (Orange, Washington, Williamstown, Brookfield and Braintree) in a health emergency.

 We are arranging partnerships with private distribution sites.
 This allows an organization to distribute medicine to their own employees and their families.
 We are interested in working with community partners, both public and private, who would like to become a pre-arranged distribution site.
 If there is a public health emergency, this will allow distributing medicine to employees and their families to prevent infection or disease.
 This helps to safeguard business and organization continuity.